tfly0072/blog/blog/2018-06/cd-pipeline-deepdive-for-od-and-vsts.md

 My weapon of choice for my deployment today is the Azure Web App.
 We have [first class support](https://octopus.com/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-web-app) for these and they are nice and easy to setup

 As I mentioned earlier, I am going with a Testing and Production environment, so I've create two Azure Web App targets, one in each.
-You could also go for a blue / green approach, using an [Azure Powershell Script](https://octopus.com/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-web-app/using-deployment-slots-with-azure-web-apps) to swap deployment slots if thats your thing.
+You could also go for a blue / green approach, using a [Azure Powershell Script Step](https://octopus.com/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-web-app/using-deployment-slots-with-azure-web-apps) to swap deployment slots if thats your thing.

 Here is how they look on my Octopus: